Rookout/docs/docs/java-container-tutorial.md

 ### Test

+**One second!** if you are not using our demo app, please commit and push your changes to a new branch.

-Go ahead, build and run your Docker image:
+Build and run your Docker image:
 ```
 docker build . -t rookout-java-todo
 docker run -it -p 8080:8080 rookout-java-todo